Historiography of the Crusades: Arabic and Muslim historiography

 Many Arabic sources have been lost, remain untranslated or are extant only in manuscript making it difficult to research without a knowledge of the language.
 The motivations of the authors must be considered as well as acknowledging the Christian concept of crusade was alien to medieval Muslims, who often viewed the crusaders as motivated by avarice.
 Few Muslim works consider the crusading phenomenon and crusades are often documented in larger narratives of events, mentioned occasionally and lacking detail.

+Works belonging to the genre of Fada’il al-Quds (The Merits of Jerusalem), a category of Islamic sacred geography, should be viewed as a valuable yet virtually unstudied source for examining the memory of the Crusades in the Levant and Egypt.
+In the most prominent texts of this genre produced after 1291, the theme of the Crusades and the desecration of Islamic sacred spaces by the Franks played an increasingly significant role.
+By the late 15th century, notably in the writings of Shams al-Dīn al-Suyūṭī and Mujīr al-Dīn al-‘Ulaymī, a fully formed narrative regarding the Frankish invasion had emerged, centering on the struggle for Jerusalem and the figure of Saladin.
+This occurred at a time when mainstream Islamic historiography had not yet developed a comparable conceptual framework, and accounts of the conflict with the Crusaders remained merely components of dynastic chronicles, regional histories, and biographies, or were scattered across chronological narratives within works of universal history.

 Mainly Muslim, mostly Classical, Arabic writing produced several genres during the crusading period, but there are also Arabic works written by Christians and Jews.
 Some sources from the Jewish communities of the time used Arabic written in Hebrew characters known as Judeo-Arabic such as the Cairo Genizah found in the late 19th century at the Ben Ezra Synagogue, Cairo.
 The genres include: